xsulitoz/Task5-Ultrasonic_sensor/README.md

 NOTE: since there is no bluetooth segment on Tinkercad, I did replace it by two leds representing the robot eyes

-I hope you find it OK..
+I hope you find it OK.